derbibiko/zyne_b/README.md

 By myself I am using macos computers (but I'm also trying to keep the other OS in mind).
 Modern MIDI equipment allow to use different MIDI channels.
 Some ideas which should be implemented are:

-- each module or set of modules listen to a specific MIDI channel
+- each module or set of modules listen to a specific MIDI channel, key range, velocity range

 a good example if you to split your keyboard(s) or if you run more instances of Zyne